daig0rian/arib-b25-stream-test_for_win/README.md

 # arib-b25-stream-test.exe
-This is test program.
+This is test program, referencing [arib-b25-stream-test](https://www.npmjs.com/package/arib-b25-stream-test).
-This Repository wannabe an [arib-b25-stream-test](https://www.npmjs.com/package/arib-b25-stream-test) for windows.
 This is forked from [epgdatacapbon/libaribb25](https://github.com/epgdatacapbon/libaribb25)

 # How to test 1